 - Chicken repro tract made up of ovary and ova duct

-- Yoke grows in the ovary and the rest of the egg forms as the yoke pass through the ova duct
+- The yoke grows in the ovary and the rest of the egg forms as the yoke passes through the ova duct

 - Chickens only have one ovary